miquelmassot/pygp_particle_filter/README.md

 # pygp_particle_filter

-This is a particle-path SLAM implementation that uses Gaussian Process Regression to determine particle weights based on the consistency between current and past scans of a particle.
+Particle-path SLAM implementation that uses Gaussian Process Regression to determine particle weights based on the consistency between current and past lidar scans.
 You can install it from:

 >pip install pygp-particle-filter